Thinkful-Ed/invoicing/README.md

 ## Initial Setup

-We have a global mentor team and are thankful to have found a solution in Bill.com to manage the hundreds of invoices we process every month for you folks.
+We have a global mentor/event staff team and are thankful to have found a solution in Bill.com to manage the hundreds of invoices we process every month for you folks.
 We require **those who both file a W-9 and are paid via a US bank account** to set up a payment account with Bill.com for tax purposes.
 If you fit that bill, you will have received an invite from Bill.com on the Friday or Monday after you’ve submitted your W9.
 Once you see the invite in your Thinkful inbox, just follow [these instructions](https://docs.google.com/document/d/1GZnuI9u3PYqdV30-mqKhpIBD4oTD1knYPMsFrhVD_DQ/edit) and you’re all set!

 **If you completed a W-8 tax form and/or utilize a non-US bank account,** you will also send your invoices (in PDF format) to thinkful@bill.com, but will be paid via [Paypal](https://www.paypal.com) or [Transferwise](https://transferwise.com).
 If you do not have a Paypal or Transferwise account, take a few minutes to create one.
 Be sure to include the email address associated with your payment account *on the PDF invoice.* If you choose to use Transferwise, send an email to melissa@thinkful.com with the following information:
    * Currency